UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 $ python3 main.py
 ```

+- While playing, the user can choose to play against another person (NORMAL), a computer algorithm (VS COMP) or watch algorithms compete
+  with one another (COMP VS COMP).

 # Game

 SpiderLine4 is based on the classic Connect4 game.
 But, instead of only being possible to